 - 1 teaspoon minced or crushed garlic (about 2 cloves)

-- 1 tsp finely-grated or chopped fresh ginger
+- 1 teaspoon grated or minced fresh ginger

-- 1 tbsp hoisin sauce
+- 1 tablespoon hoisin sauce (gluten-free, if needed)

-- 1 tsp soy sauce or tamari
+- 1 teaspoon soy sauce or gluten-free tamari

-Add the soy sauce and green onions to the pan, then add the cooked eggplant, with a little more water if needed.
+- Add the soy sauce and green onions to the pan, then add the cooked eggplant, with a little more water if needed.
 Cook over a low heat for 5 minutes, stirring to coat the eggplant with the sauce.

-Serve hot or at room temperature, with rice.
+- Serve hot or at room temperature.